-An inscription in Russian on the reverse of the present support fabric records the painting's transfer in the nineteenth century.[1]
-At that time, the original fabric support was removed and the painting was transferred to a fine, plain-weave fabric with a gauzelike fabric interleaf.
-The X-radiographs show a herringbone pattern that probably indicates the original canvas weave.
+Presumably, this painting was transferred in Russia in the nineteenth century at the same time as Portrait of a Gentleman with a Tall Hat and Gloves.
+The original fabric support was removed and the painting was transferred to a fine, plain-weave fabric with a gauzelike fabric interleaf.
+A herringbone pattern in the background paint probably indicates the original canvas weave.
 Because the painting has been transferred, it is impossible to determine if the painting's dimensions have been altered from an assessment of the support.
-The original, yellowish, quartz-containing ground layer was retained at the time of transfer and reinforced with an additional, thick white layer that contains zinc white, a pigment available only after 1840.[2]
+The original yellowish quartz-type ground layer was retained at the time of transfer and reinforced with an additional, thick white layer that contains zinc white, a pigment available only after 1840.[1]